-What we liked: Alto Grande coffee has a long and positive history of roasting great coffee, and having a great background in coffee roasting helps the company put out an excellent product time and time again.
+Why are we impressed?
+Alto Grande coffee has a long and positive history of roasting great coffee, and having a great background in coffee roasting helps the company put out an excellent product time and time again.

-What could be better: A large amount of coffee could go stale before you get the chance to use it all, but the can is well sealed to keep freshness in.
+What negatives must you be aware of?
+A large amount of coffee could go stale before you get the chance to use it all, but the can is well sealed to keep freshness in.

 Based in the mountains of Puerto Rico, Café Oro de Puerto Rico offers up rich, strong flavors and sweet notes that will transport you away from your morning kitchen chair to a whole new world.
 The whole process, from harvesting the plant to roasting the bean, takes place on the farm in Puerto Rico.
 By the time it reaches your kitchen to be brewed, the coffee has been put through a rigorous process that brings the best value and flavor to your home.

-What we liked: With subtle flavor notes and bold coffee taste, this coffee will wake you up and get you going in no time.
+What makes it stand out?
+With subtle flavor notes and bold coffee taste, this coffee will wake you up and get you going in no time.
 The coffee is very affordable and easily available.

 If you’re not quite sure what type of Puerto Rican coffee you want to get, picking up this variety pack will give you four great options to choose from.
 Each package of this ground coffee is smaller so you can get a good flavor profile of each without having too much to use up.
 Each bag is made up of 100% Puerto Rican coffee that gives you a beautiful flavor picture of the mountain region where the beans are raised and roasted.

-What we liked: Having some variety can give you a fuller picture of what makes up Puerto Rican coffee without having too much leftover.
+What do we love it for?
+Having some variety can give you a fuller picture of what makes up Puerto Rican coffee without having too much leftover.

-What could be better: For the smaller packages, the cost is a bit higher for the four-pack.
+What were we disappointed with?
+For the smaller packages, the cost is a bit higher for the four-pack.
 But for the type of specialty coffee that it is offering, the cost is not prohibitive.

 Café Crema is a leader in the coffee market from Puerto Rico.
 Started in the early 1900s, the coffee pays tribute to nature and one man’s passion.
 When started by their founder Don Morales, he sold his coffee on the streets of Caguas bag by bag.
 The coffee has a creamy finish and balanced acidity that takes you back to the streets of a small Puerto Rican town in a simpler time.

-What we liked: This set of coffee comes with two, 14-ounce bags which gives you lots of coffee for the price.
+What makes it special?
+This set of coffee comes with two, 14-ounce bags which gives you lots of coffee for the price.
 Another wonderful coffee with a rich history that can transport you to a different time and space.

-What could be better: Having two bags of ground coffee may be too much and the coffee may go stale if not stored properly.
+What cons did we find?
+Having two bags of ground coffee may be too much and the coffee may go stale if not stored properly.

 While they don’t have as long of a history as other Puerto Rican roasters, Café Lareno has been roasting coffee for several decades and is dedicated to delivering fresh coffee on every order.
 Comparisons can be drawn to Hawaiian Kona coffee, marking Café Lareno as a heavyweight in the coffee game.
 With notes of chocolate and coffee with a mild acidity all adds up to a smooth, easy-drinking coffee.
 So whether this is your first cup or your 1001st cup, this coffee will perform.

-What we liked: This package comes with four bags of this freshly roasted coffee straight from the mountains of Puerto Rico.
+What are its best features?
+This package comes with four bags of this freshly roasted coffee straight from the mountains of Puerto Rico.
 The smooth flavors and lower acidity make this a great coffee for any time of day.

-What could be better: While the coffee comes to you fresh from the roaster, having four bags at home gives it the chance to go stale if it’s not stored properly.
+What could be improved?
+While the coffee comes to you fresh from the roaster, having four bags at home gives it the chance to go stale if it’s not stored properly.

 Yaucono coffee has a long and storied history.
 Through ups and downs, the coffee roasters have pushed their art form forward to reach their present product that holds the number one position in Puerto Rico.
 The coffee comes out well-balanced with subtle flavors that betray the careful preparation and dedicated process that goes into each bag of coffee.
 Yaucono is a household name in Puerto Rico and is worth a taste test no matter where you live.

-What could be better: It may lose its intense taste overtime if not stored properly.
+What are the flaws?
+It may lose its intense taste overtime if not stored properly.

 Puerto Rican coffee is rich in history and flavors with subtle notes of sweet chocolate and caramel.
 When looking for a great Puerto Rican coffee you want to find something that is fresh and flavorful without being overpowering.
 Well-balanced coffees work for first-time or experienced coffee drinkers and can offer up a fresh slate for you to build your ideal cup of coffee on.
 Puerto Rican coffees are rich and sweet and very affordable for anyone anywhere in the world.
 With a rich history of roasting, the six coffees on this list all have great histories or growing and roasting excellent coffee.
 Balancing these different aspects of a coffee can lead you to the best type of coffee for your kitchen in no time.
 Trying different coffee can lead to different types of coffee preparation as well.
 As you’re buying new types of coffee you may be tempted to pick up a Moka pot as well to prepare your newfound coffee or some milk to steam for a café con leche treat.